pyca/cryptography/docs/development/test-vectors.rst

   version.
 * ``invalid-sct-length.der`` - A certificate with an SCT with an internal length greater than the amount of data.
+* ``bad_country.pem`` - A certificate with country name and jurisdiction country name values in its subject and issuer distinguished names which are longer than 2 characters.

 Custom X.509 Request Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~